-- LU 04 Create quality streetscapes that contribute to the neighborhood character and sense of place - A Create engaging, pedestrian-oriented streets through attractive building facades, street trees, landscaping, lighting and street furnishing - B Promote an active street relationship by locating buildings closer to the street, especially within centers and along corridors - i Provide street-facing development with high levels of transparency within centers and along corridors - ii Provide street-level, pedestrian-oriented uses - iii Provide direct pedestrian access from sidewalks to building entrances - iv Provide enhanced setbacks and open space that relate to interior uses, such as cafe seating or retail spillover - C Create a variety of public spaces for recreational and social interaction such as plazas, pocket parks, playgrounds and community gardens - D Ensure that building massing, height, and design appropriately reflect the human scale and street width, especially within centers, campuses, and along corridors - E Development, especially within centers and along corridors, should be prominent and contribute to placemaking - F Enhanceplacemakingbyprovidingadditionaldecorativeelements such as paving, public art, and signage - G Prioritize key intersections to promote active uses, human-scaled design and a safe pedestrian environment - H Discourage surface parking that is highly visible from main entry points and highly-activated areas - i Use landscaping to screen any primary street facing surface parking to minimize visibility of cars from the street - ii Explore options to relocate or consolidate parking into structures that are positioned away from major pedestrian and bike facilities
+LU - 04 Encourage high-quality public realm design that contributes to neighborhood character and sense of place

+- A Create engaging, pedestrian-oriented streets through attractive building facades, street trees, landscaping, lighting and street furnishings - B Promote new development within centers and along corridors to create an active street frontage by: - i Providing street-facing buildings with high levels of transparency within centers and along corridors - ii Providing street-level, pedestrian-oriented uses - iii Providing direct pedestrian access from sidewalks to building entrances - iv Provide enhanced setbacks and open space that relate to interior uses, such as space for cafe seating or retail spillover - C Create a variety of public spaces for recreational and social interaction such as plazas, pocket parks, playgrounds and community gardens - D Encourage building massing, height and design that appropriately reflect the human scale, street width, and historic development patterns, especially within centers, campuses, and along corridors - E Enhance placemaking by providing additional decorative elements such as paving, public art, and unique, high-quality signage - F Prioritize key intersections to promote active uses, human-scaled design and a safe pedestrian environment - G Discourage surface parking - i Use landscaping to screen any primary street facing surface parking to minimize visibility of cars from the street - ii Explore options to relocate or consolidate parking into structures that are positioned away from major pedestrian and bike facilities - iii Encourage wrap ground floor parking along key streets, centers and corridors.

-- LU 05 Promote a variety of building heights and intensities - A Limit building heights consistent with the building heights map, ensuring that heights do not exceed the height of the Administration building - B Maintain the visual prominence of the Administration Building by preserving the Ruby Hill view plane.
-See Figure 2.3 - C Apply zoning regulations or other regulatory tools to provide a height transition between areas with single unit houses and areas that will redevelop with higher-intensity mixed-use buildings, especially along the western and northern edges of the redevelopment site.
-Appropriate transitional building forms include: duplexes, townhomes, rowhomes and small apartment buildings - D Applyzoning regulations, design standards and guidelines or other regulatory tools to ensure that the height and mass of larger new buildings in the campus core is compatible with existing historic and lower scale buildings.
-Tools should: - i Protect and frame key views as identified in the plan - ii Promote human scale massing for buildings over five stories in height, where allowed - iii Promote compatible mass and scale relationships between new buildings and adjacent historic buildings or existing lower-scale development
+LU - 05 Promote a variety of building heights and intensities

+- A Limit building heights consistent with the Maximum Allowable Building Heights Map and maintain the visual prominence of the Administration Building by preserving the Ruby Hill Park View Plane.
+See Figure 2.5 - B Leverage increases in allowed building height or intensity to further promote provision of appropriate benefits to the community such as affordable housing, open space and infrastructure.
+See LU-3 for more information on provision of appropriate community benefits - C Apply zoning regulations or other regulatory tools to provide a height transition between areas with single-unit houses and future redevelopment with higher-intensity mixed-use buildings, especially along the western and northern edges of the redevelopment site - D Apply zoning regulations, design standards and guidelines or other regulatory tools to ensure that the height and mass of larger new buildings in the campus core are compatible with existing historic and lower scale buildings.
+Tools should: - i Protect and frame key views as identified in the plan - ii Promote human scale massing for buildings over five stories in height, where allowed - iii Promote compatible mass and scale relationships between new buildings and adjacent historic buildings (including all priority historic resources identified in Figure 2.6) or existing lower-scale development